News Articles

 Giant Hogweed Plant

 Giant hogweed is a large flowering perennial, a member of the carrot family.
-This noxious weed can grow to over 14 feet. t is a fast growing invasive plant that. . .
+This noxious weed can grow to over 14 feet.
+It is a fast growing invasive plant that is in several areas on Long Island.
+They include: East Norwich and Sea Cliff in Nassau and Riverhead,...

 Protect Yourself from Ticks